Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: The effective buoyancy stress as a Korteweg stress

 \subsection{The effective shear-induced force for classical Taylor dispersion}

 To further distinguish the unique nature of the self-coupled Ostroumov flow, we contrast it with the effective force arising in classical Taylor dispersion.
 While deriving this force for varying viscosity remains an open problem, the constant-viscosity case $\mu=1$ (and $\lambda=1$ for simplicity), provides a clear counter-example.
 Following the frameworks established in~\cite{rajamanickam2022effects,rajamanickam2023thick,rajamanickam2024effect}, we consider a Poiseuille flow in a Hele-Shaw cell with mean speed $U$ directed along the unit vector $\mb e$.
+In a frame moving with the mean flow, the depth-averaging of the non-Boussinesq momentum equations yields the effective force~\cite{rajamanickam2024effect}